avrae/avrae/docs/aliasing/api.rst

         :type: list of :class:`~aliasing.api.combat.SimpleCombatant`

-    .. attribute:: name

-        The name of the group.

-        :type: str

     .. attribute:: type

         The type of the object (``"group"``), to determine whether this is a group or not.